 Live vaccines including the yellow fever vaccine are generally contraindicated in pregnancy due to the theoretical risk of strain reversion and congenital infection following gestational exposure.
-Unvaccinated pregnant women are therefore advised to avoid travelling to yellow fever endemic areas and handling potentially infected material.
-Where travel or contact is unavoidable, vaccination in pregnancy should be considered on a case-by case basis, weighing up the possible fetal risks of vaccination against the risk to both mother and fetus from yellow fever infection which is associated with significant morbidity and mortality, particularly in immune-naïve individuals.
+Unvaccinated pregnant women are therefore advised to avoid travelling to yellow fever-endemic areas and handling potentially infected material.
+Where travel or contact is unavoidable, vaccination in pregnancy should be considered on a case-by case basis.
+The possible fetal risks of vaccination should be weighed against the risk to mother and fetus from yellow fever infection which is associated with significant morbidity and mortality, particularly in immune-naïve individuals.

-The available published data are limited to approximately 690 unique cases of intrauterine exposure.
-These data do not currently demonstrate an increase in risk of adverse pregnancy outcomes or congenital infection following gestational exposure to yellow fever vaccine.
-However, the data are currently too limited to exclude the possibility.
+The available published data are limited to approximately 2,000 unique cases of intrauterine exposure.
+These data do not demonstrate an increase in risk of adverse pregnancy outcomes following gestational exposure to yellow fever vaccine.

 This is a summary of the full UKTIS monograph for health care professionals and should not be used in isolation.
 The full UKTIS monograph and access to any hyperlinked related documents is available to NHS health care professionals who are logged in.